 DEXA Body Composition Scan

 Having a body scan that can accurately measure the total amount of fat that’s accumulated around your torso can provide you with an early warning that your weight might be putting you at risk of arthritis.
-DEXA (Dual-energy X-ray absorptiometry) scanners are used to check bone density, but certain models – such as the one at women’s clinic Twenty-five Harley Street day clinic, are equipped with ‘Advanced Body Composition’ software that can measure body fat.
+DEXA (Dual-energy X-ray absorptiometry) scanners are used to check bone density, but certain models are equipped with ‘Advanced Body Composition’ software that can measure body fat.
 Consultant Rheumatologist Professor David Reid is the UK’s leading expert on DEXA and can give you a Body Composition Scan and then interpret the results to give you a detailed projection of your future health.

 Is a DEXA scanner safe?